bjssacademy/fundamentals-clean-code/01basics.md

 # Clean Code Basics

-There is some few low-hanging fruit to making code readable.
+There is some low-hanging fruit to making code readable.

 One easy thing to do is improve names.